TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 - owner: string
 - repo: string
 - issue_number: integer
-- comment_id: integer

 ### Identifier Construction Rule
-An issue comment is uniquely identified by the ordered tuple (owner, repo, issue_number).
+An issue comment is uniquely identified by the ordered tuple (owner, repo, issue_number), where:
+- owner: The GitHub user or organization that owns the repository.
+- repo: The repository name containing the issue.
-- issue_number identifies the parent issue within the repository.
+- issue_number: The numeric identifier of the issue to which the comment is attached.

 ### Addressability (Sender)
 1. Create an issue comment